yale-swe/f22-yalenav/README.md

 3. Open another terminal window and run `yarn dev:server`.
 This will run the REST API on port `4000`.
 4. Open another terminal window and run `yarn dev:client`.
 This wll serve the client on port `3000`.

 After completing the steps above, you should be able to go to `http://localhost:3000` on your browser and see the app.
-Have fun making doggos!